 Where a Small Mess Will Not Be a Big Problem

 You might be a very neat person, but accidents happen.
 You will be opening tumbler barrels that are filled with muddy water and measuring out grit and polish by the tablespoon.
 Rock tumblers also need to be oiled and might shed a little bit of black rubber particles.
-We recommend running a tumbler in a location with a concrete or tile floor and where spills and stains will not cause a problem.
+We recommend running a tumbler in a location with a concrete or tile floor and where spills can easily be cleaned up and stains will not cause a problem.

 Where Noise Will Not Be a Problem